Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

 with the Chern-Simons number

 In the vacuum, the Higgs field can be chosen to be constant and at the minimum of its potential $ A _ \mu $ is a pure gauge.
-In $ A ^ a _ 0 = 0 $ gauge, $ \NCS $ is the gauge field winding number which is an integer.
-It is invariant under `small' gauge transformations, i.e., gauge transformations continously connected to the identity .
+In the $ A ^ a _ 0 = 0 $ gauge, $ \NCS $ is the gauge field winding number, which is an integer.
+It is invariant under ``small'' gauge transformations, i.e., gauge transformations continuously connected to the identity.
 To change $ \NCS $ by $ \pm 1 $, one has to go over an energy barrier.
-Fig.~\ref{f:period} shows the the minimal static energy of the gauge-Higgs fields as a function of $ \NCS $~\cite{Akiba:1989kj}.
+Figure \ref{f:period} shows the minimal static energy of the gauge-Higgs fields as a function of $ \NCS $.
 The minima of the energy differ by large gauge transformations and all describe the vacuum state.
-A vacuum-to-vacuum transition along this path would change baryon and lepton number by a multiple of $ n _ f $ ~\cite{tHooft:1976rip}.
-The barrier is given by a static solution to the equations of motion, the so-called sphaleron~\cite{Klinkhamer:1984di}, which has half integer $ \NCS $, and an energy of order $ m _ W /\alpha _ W $, $ \alpha _ W =g ^ 2 /(4 \pi ) $.
-Thus at low energies an $\NCS$-changing transition can only occur via tunneling.
-The amplitude of such a process is proportional to $ \exp ( - 16 \pi ^ 2 /g ^ 2 ) $ which is tiny and has no observable consequences.
+A vacuum-to-vacuum transition along this path would change baryon and lepton number by a multiple of $ n _ f $ \cite{tHooft:1976rip}.
+The barrier is given by a static solution to the equations of motion, the so-called sphaleron \cite{Klinkhamer:1984di}, which has half integer $ \NCS $ and an energy of the order of $ m _ W /\alpha _ W $, $ \alpha _ W =g ^ 2 /4 \pi$.
+Thus, at low energies an $\NCS$-changing transition can occur only via tunneling.
+The amplitude of such a process is proportional to $ \exp ( - 16 \pi ^ 2 /g ^ 2 ) $, which is small and has no observable consequences.

-However at high temperatures there can be thermal fluctuations which take the system over the sphaleron barrier.
-Then baryon number is no longer conserved, and the value of $ B $ will relax to its equilibrium value $ B _ { \rm eq } $. \footnote{When \BL~is non-zero, $ B _ { \rm eq } $ does not vanish.} For sufficiently small deviation from equilibrium, this is determined by a linear equation (without Hubble expansion),
+However, at high temperatures there can be thermal fluctuations that take the system over the sphaleron barrier.
+The baryon number is no longer conserved and the value of $ B $ will relax to its equilibrium value $ B _ { \rm eq } $.\footnote{When $B-L$ is nonzero, $ B _ { \rm eq } $ does not vanish.} For a sufficiently small deviation from equilibrium, this is determined by a linear equation (without Hubble expansion)

-The dissipation rate $ \gamma $ only depends on the temperature and on the value of conserved charges like \BL.
-Furthermore, at a first-order electroweak phase transition it depends on whether one is in the symmetric or in the broken phase.
-When the dissipation rate $ \gamma $ is larger than the Hubble parameter, baryon number is in equilibrium.
+The dissipation rate $ \gamma $ depends only on the temperature and the value of conserved charges like $B-L$.
+Furthermore, at a first-order electroweak phase transition it depends on whether one is in the symmetric or the broken phase.
+When the dissipation rate $ \gamma $ is larger than the Hubble parameter, the baryon number is in equilibrium.